Dominican Sisters of Grand Rapids

 Grand River, Grand Rapids, Mich.,” by Detroit Publishing Co. (c.
 1905)

-Curated Resource List for the Poor Handmaids of Jesus Christ
+Curated Resource List for the Grand Rapids Dominican Sisters

 There’s more